sigpwny/2023-ectf-uiuc/docs/protocol.md

 ### PAIR_FIN
 Sent by the paired fob to the unpaired fob to transfer fob data.
 The transmitted fob data includes the decrypted car secret and three features.
-If there are less than three features, null bytes will be sent in place of missing features.
+All data stored at each feature signature is sent regardless of whether the feature is enabled or not.
 This ensures that the payload is of fixed length.

 If more than 500ms passes while the unpaired fob awaits the entire payload to be sent (over 1000ms TTT), then the unpaired fob will send an error message to